eviejones/bbk-bda-project2/docs/report.md

 Interestingly increasing the max_workers to 10, only increases the speed to 34.74 seconds.
 There is a danger with increasing the number of max_workers as it can overload the internet bandwidth and would slow down the processing.
 Though not fully tested, there is an indication that increasing the max_workers has diminishing returns.

+As the serial processing deals with one video at a time, this means the time complexity is the sum of the total time taken to process a video.
+Additionally only one video's data is held in memory at a time.
+The space complexity is therefore less than when using the threadpool.
+The parallel processing script uses more memory and videos may be held in memory concurrently.
+For both, the amount of memory stored in the outputs is proportional to the number of videos processed.

+With parallel processing, execution time is reduced but extra complexity is added in relation to resource management and error handling.

 # Part 2

 ### Combining metadata